-Name of Firm:
+Name of Firm: Mitchell Wilson

-Chartered Accountants

-Name of Partner:
+Name of Partner: Chartered Accountants

 Doug Mitchell

-Address:

-261-271 Wattletree Road, Malvern 8144
+Address: 261-271 Wattletree Road, Malvern 3144

+D

+Dated this 18th day of August 2020

-PARTNERS
+OUR PARTNERS

 CORPORATE

 SDA and Meat & Livestock Australia (MLA) entered a new partnership in 2019 to develop practical nutrition resources designed to help Australians enjoy red meat as part of a healthy diet.
 These resources can be found within the Coaches Toolkit, an area which evolved from the partnership.
 An SDA Advisory Committee was established to ensure the activities are credible and relevant to dietitians when working with athletes who choose to include meat as part of their healthy diet.